EHRI/rspub-gui/docs/rst/rsgui.install.winfold.rst

     :backlinks: top

 Install the `Metadata Publishing Tool` and its dependencies in a folder.
-Advantages of this kind of installation: faster start-up time and readable log output.
+Advantages of this kind of installation: faster start-up time.

 Download Metadata Publishing Tool
 ---------------------------------